-For these commodities Member Countries may wish to consider introducing internal measures to address the risks associated with the commodity being used for any purpose other than for human consumption.
+For these aquatic animals or aquatic animal products Member Countries may wish to consider introducing internal measures to address the risks associated with the aquatic animal or aquatic animal product being used for any purpose other than for human consumption.

-Importation of aquatic animals intended for use in animal feed, or for agricultural, industrial or pharmaceutical use, from a country, zone or compartment not declared free from infection with M. refringens
+Importation of aquatic animals or aquatic animal products intended for uses other than human consumption, including animal feed and agricultural, industrial, research or pharmaceutical use, from a country, zone or compartment not declared free from infection with M. refringens

-When importing, for use in animal feed or for agricultural, industrial or pharmaceutical use, aquatic animals of species referred to in Article 11.4.2. from a country, zone or compartment not declared free from infection with M. refringens, the Competent Authority of the importing country should require that:
+When importing aquatic animals of a species referred to in Article 11.4.2., or aquatic animal products derived thereof, intended for uses other than human consumption, including animal feed and agricultural, industrial, research or pharmaceutical use, from a country, zone or compartment not declared free from infection with M. refringens, the Competent Authority of the importing country should require that: